jgaa/restc-cpp/README.md

 // Since C++ does not (yet) offer reflection, we need to tell the library how
 // to map json members to a type.
 We are doing this by declaring the
 // structs/classes with BOOST_FUSION_ADAPT_STRUCT from the boost libraries.
-// This allows us to convert the C++ classes to and from Json.
+// This allows us to convert the C++ classes to and from JSON.

 BOOST_FUSION_ADAPT_STRUCT(
     Post,